Cardiovascular Effects of Smoking Marijuana

 The connection between smoking weed and cardiovascular events can’t be rectified by simply changing how you ingest it.
 Learn about whether or not smoking weed is bad for your heart.

-If you’re currently smoking weed, call Zinnia Healing at (855) 430-9439 to get help quitting.
+If you’re currently smoking weed, call Zinnia Health at (855) 430-9439 to get help quitting.
 We provide both inpatient and outpatient options for those with substance use disorder and co-occurring conditions.

 Can Marijuana Use Affect The Heart Positively?